japila-books/spark-sql-internals/docs/spark-sql-CacheManager.md

   storageLevel: StorageLevel = MEMORY_AND_DISK): Unit
 ----

-`cacheQuery` adds the link:spark-sql-Dataset.adoc#logicalPlan[analyzed logical plan] of the input <<spark-sql-Dataset.adoc#, Dataset>> to the <<cachedData, cachedData>> internal registry of cached queries.
+`cacheQuery` adds the spark-sql-Dataset.md#logicalPlan[analyzed logical plan] of the input <<spark-sql-Dataset.md#, Dataset>> to the <<cachedData, cachedData>> internal registry of cached queries.

-Internally, `cacheQuery` requests the `Dataset` for the link:spark-sql-Dataset.adoc#logicalPlan[analyzed logical plan] and creates a link:spark-sql-LogicalPlan-InMemoryRelation.adoc#apply[InMemoryRelation] with the following properties:
+Internally, `cacheQuery` requests the `Dataset` for the spark-sql-Dataset.md#logicalPlan[analyzed logical plan] and creates a spark-sql-LogicalPlan-InMemoryRelation.md#apply[InMemoryRelation] with the following properties:

-* link:spark-sql-properties.adoc#spark.sql.inMemoryColumnarStorage.compressed[spark.sql.inMemoryColumnarStorage.compressed] (enabled by default)
+* spark-sql-properties.md#spark.sql.inMemoryColumnarStorage.compressed[spark.sql.inMemoryColumnarStorage.compressed] (enabled by default)

-* link:spark-sql-properties.adoc#spark.sql.inMemoryColumnarStorage.batchSize[spark.sql.inMemoryColumnarStorage.batchSize] (default: `10000`)
+* spark-sql-properties.md#spark.sql.inMemoryColumnarStorage.batchSize[spark.sql.inMemoryColumnarStorage.batchSize] (default: `10000`)

 * Input `storageLevel` storage level (default: `MEMORY_AND_DISK`)

-* link:spark-sql-QueryExecution.adoc#executedPlan[Optimized physical query plan] (after requesting `SessionState` to link:SessionState.md#executePlan[execute] the analyzed logical plan)
+* spark-sql-QueryExecution.md#executedPlan[Optimized physical query plan] (after requesting `SessionState` to SessionState.md#executePlan[execute] the analyzed logical plan)

 * Input `tableName`

-* link:spark-sql-LogicalPlanStats.adoc#stats[Statistics] of the analyzed query plan
+* spark-sql-LogicalPlanStats.md#stats[Statistics] of the analyzed query plan

 `cacheQuery` then creates a <<CachedData, CachedData>> (for the analyzed query plan and the `InMemoryRelation`) and adds it to the <<cachedData, cachedData>> internal registry.